open-wc/open-wc/packages/building-rollup/README.md

 ### Overriding the workbox config

-If you want to override the default config with your own workbox configuration, you can disable the default workbox configuration by setting `options.plugins.workbox` to false in the `options` object that you pass to `createDefaultConfig`, and then you can override the plugins
+If you want to override the default config with your own workbox configuration, you can simply create a `workbox-config.js` in the root of the project.

+And if you want to further customize, you can disable the default workbox configuration by setting `options.plugins.workbox` to false in the `options` object that you pass to `createDefaultConfig`, and then you can override the plugins

 ```js
 const { createDefaultConfig } = require('@open-wc/building-rollup');